wavefrontHQ/docs/pages/doc/dashboards_variables.md

 A dashboard variable is a placeholder that allows you to dynamically change the components of a query.
 Dashboard variables simply enable text replacement; dashboard variables can contain metric names, filters, advanced functions, or even a string such as ")))", which could be inserted at the end of an query.
 There are three types of dashboard variables: simple, list, and dynamic.

-All Wavefront users can select and temporarily alter the value of a dashboard variable.
-You must have [Dashboard Management permission](permissions) to save dashboard variables.
-If you do not have permission, UI menu selections and buttons required to perform the tasks are not visible.
+All Wavefront users can select and temporarily alter the value of a dashboard variable. {% include shared/permissions.html entity="dashboards" entitymgmt="Dashboard" %}

 ## Accessing Dashboard Variables